merlot-education/.github/Docs/DevEnv.md

 popd
 ```

+Start the IntelliJ IDE.
+Create a new project and adjust the following settings:

-Start the IntelliJ IDE and select a project to open from your WSL instance.
+Finally select a project from MERLOT to open from your WSL instance.
 ```
 D:\devonfw\MERLOT\intellij.bat
 ```